aamaanakbar/IRUSIR/README.md

 # Investigating Robustess of  Unsupervised StyleGAN Image Restoration
 ### [[Arxiv]]() [[Website]](https://aamaanakbar.github.io/investigating_rusir/)

-Code for the paper `Robust Unsupervised StyleGAN Image Restoration` presented at CVPR 2023.
+This paper `Investigating Robustess of  Unsupervised StyleGAN Image Restoration` will be presented at ICIP 2025.

 ## Installation